 Check the Road Conditions

 The Ring Road, also known as Þjóðvegur 1 and Route 1, is an 828-mile road that runs around the circumference of the island.
 So if wanted to, you could drive around the entire island in just 16 hours.
-But because there are so many amazing sites along the way, most people prefer to take 10 to 14 days to explore Iceland.
+But because there are so many amazing sites along the way, most people prefer to take 10 to 14 days.
+On our trip, we spent 2 weeks driving Iceland’s Ring Road.

 The Ring Road is a paved highway that is generally just one lane going each direction with no middle barrier.
 You’ll often find that the side of the highway has a slight hill that leads down to grassy farmland, meaning that you don’t have a lot of room to move over when passing large vehicles.
 The standard speed limit is 90 kilometers/hour outside of cities and 50 kilometers/hour in the towns.
 And you’ll need to stay away from the “F” roads unless you have 4-wheel drive.